DallasNovakowski/DallasNovakowski/content/post/2023-10-15-absurdly-transparent-data-visualizations-using-faded-dotplots/index.en.markdown

 # Comparing to Alternatives

-Chart selection is a matter of individual taste and need, so it is worthwhile to be able to directly compare the various visualization styles to decide on a preferred visualization style.
+Chart selection is a matter of individual taste and need, so it is worthwhile to be able to directly compare the various visualization styles to decide on a preferred option.

 <details>
 <summary> <b> Show me the code!</b> </summary>